Arts for Health & Wellbeing

 Sound Minds: art workshops

-Mental Health charity Sound Minds are supported to engage with new participants experiencing mental distress by expanding the provision of visual art workshops with an additional weekly afternoon session.
+Mental Health charity Sound Minds have been supported to engage with new participants experiencing mental distress by expanding the provision of visual art workshops with an additional weekly afternoon session.

 #LiveWell